Florida set to execute inmate James Phillip Barnes in nurse's 1988 hammer killing

 Barnes killed Miller at her home on April 20, 1988.
 When he pleaded guilty, Barnes told the judge that after breaking into Miller's unit, "I raped her twice.
 I tried to strangle her to death.
 I hit her head with a hammer and killed her and I set her bed on fire,” according to court records.

-There was also DNA evidence linking Barnes to Miller’s killing.
-After pleading guilty, Barnes was sentenced to death on Dec.
+There was also DNA evidence linking Barnes to Miller's killing.
+Barnes pleaded guilty to killing her and was sentenced to death on Dec.
 13, 2007.
 He also pleaded guilty to sexual battery, arson, and burglary with an assault and battery.

 Barnes killed his wife in 1997 after she discovered that he was dealing drugs.
 Her body was found stuffed in a closet after she was strangled, court records show.
 Barnes has claimed to have killed at least two other people but has never been charged in those cases.